I’m Emigrating, Should I Sell My Property?

 If you do decide to sell your home before you move abroad, a quick sale could be a high priority.
 That’s where Good Move can help.
 We’ll make you an offer of up to 80% of the value of your house and there won’t be any hidden fees like agent or solicitor charges to consider.

-The major benefit of a quick house sale is speed.
+The major benefit of a quick house sale company is speed.
 The profits from your house sale could be in your bank account in just seven days and you won’t have to deal with house viewings, house chains or long, drawn-out sales.
 Get in touch with our team of qualified surveyors to find out more.